module Uwt_io:sig..end

 ?temp_dir:string ->

-created, passing the filename and output channel to f
+created, passing the filename and output channel to f.
+When the promise

 val open_connection : ?in_buffer:Uwt_bytes.t ->